TDoc007/JosephDockery/README.md

 # About Joseph
 ![alt text](https://www.eliterestaurantequipment.com/media_cache//media/images/catalog/product/s/d/prodmain/sdfgb_lp_.jpg)
-Hello I'm Joseph and this is my intro to coding work
+Hello I'm Joseph and this is my intro to coding
 1. I live in the US
 2. Born in TN
 3. Love cars